-The + bathroom version includes the original structural drawings in Imperial measurements, and both Imperial and metric dimensioned versions of the +bathroom plans.
-Also included in the + bathroom version is a suggested kitchen layout and the window and doors schedule of recommended sizes, and a list of required structural materials.
+This + bathroom version includes a Materials List, all exterior elevations, floor plans, roof plan, wall and roof sections, and framing details.
+Also included in the + bathroom version is a suggested kitchen layout and the window and door schedule of recommended sizes.

 Immediate download: on completion of your purchase a download link is emailed to you, to securely load your plans onto any device you’d like, ready for use.

 PDF files (which include the materials list) are for easy printing and immediate use; the CAD files are for editing by engineers, architects or other qualified folks.
 Materials List is included only with the PDF version.